F3real/F3real.github.io/content/hackable_ca_userManager.md

     }
 ~~~

-At first function looks safe, but if we take a look at docs of `strlen` and `strcpy` we see:
+At first, function looks safe, but if we take a look at docs of `strlen` and `strcpy` we see:

     The C library function size_t **strlen**(const char *str) computes the length of the string str up to, **but not including the terminating null character.**